pedrolopesme/gemexplorer/README.md

 If you want to clone this repository and run directly in your browser, just follow the Google's Getting Started (on how to load an unpacked extension in the Browser) - http://developer.chrome.com/extensions/getstarted.html#unpacked.

-Before do it, you need generate a build a local extension in you local computer.
+Before do it, you need generate a local build and load the extension in you local computer.
 For this, you should navigate to project's root path, and run:

 ```